France tourist information with details about

 Monaco:

-When on the Côte d'Azur, be sure to pay a visit to the Principality of Monaco.
+When on the Cote d'Azur, be sure to pay a visit to the Principality of Monaco.

 Nice Ville:

-Not only a land of tourism and leisure, Nice is also a country of creation, innovation,
+Not only a land of tourism and leisure, Nice is also a city of creation, innovation, research and cultural exchange.

-Roya Valley:
+Roya Valley

-If you've had enough of the crowded beaches of the Côte d'Azur, you might want to head up
+If you've had enough of the crowded beaches of the Cote d'Azur, you

-into the hills and visit the villages in the Alpes-Azur.
+might want to head up into the hills and visit the villages in the Alpes-Azur.

 Avignon